-Oh, give thanks to the LORD, for He is good!
-For His mercy endures forever.
+Give thanks to the LORD, for He is good; His love endures forever.

 Psalm 118: 1

 Today's reading is the second half of the six Psalms known as "The Hallel".
 The word "Hallel" is short for the Hebrew phrase "Hallelu Yah", which translates as "Praise the LORD".